driver-pete/boot-stateless-auth/README.md

 3. Request is passed to AuthenticationManager which constructs resulting Authentication (e.g. add authorities from database based on username):
      Authentication result = authManager.authenticate(request);

-     Default implementation of AuthenticationManager is ProviderManager.
+     In particular, the default implementation of AuthenticationManager is ProviderManager.
      ProviderManager calls a list of AuthenticationProviders.
      Default implementation of AuthenticationProvider is DaoAuthenticationProvider.
      DaoAuthenticaionProvider calls UserDetailsService.